mstgnz/data-structures/linkedlist/README.md

 # LinkedList Package

 This package provides three different linked list implementations in Go: Linear (Singly), Double (Doubly), and Circular.
-All implementations are designed to be thread-safe.
+All implementations are designed to be thread-safe and support generic types.

 ## Features